fcunial/String-Kernel/README.md

 ### Pinning the iterator to a socket

-Please refer to the [numactl man page](https://linux.die.net/man/8/numactl) for details on NUMA management.
+Please refer to the [numactl](https://linux.die.net/man/8/numactl) and [numastat man pages](https://linux.die.net/man/8/numastat) for details on NUMA management.
 Here we just give a quick walkthrough.

 To list the available sockets in the system, type:
 ```